 1. Pass It On

 Not everyone will want what you have to give, but some will.
-Have coffee with a younger person in your field and pass on a little of what you’ve learned.
-Recognize that you don’t have all the answers, but that your advice can be one part of a younger person’s education.
+Have coffee with a younger person in your field and pass on a little of what you know.
+Recognize that you don’t have all the answers but that your advice can be one part of a younger person’s education.

-Whether it’s welding or nature photography or understanding blockchain, become an expert in something new.
-One of the stereotypes about older adults is that their learning muscles have atrophied and that they’re stuck in the past.
-Surprise people with knowledge and skills they may not expect you to have.
+Whether it’s welding nature photography or understanding blockchain, become an expert in something new.
+One of the stereotypes about older adults is that their learning muscles have atrophied, and they’re stuck in the past.
+Surprise people with knowledge and skills they may not expect you have.

 5. Turn Your Focus Outward

-At any stage of life, one of the best remedies for personal emotional struggle is to consider helping others.
-One way to do this is volunteering, but another is to bring a new attitude to every interaction you have with people regardless of their age.
+One of the best remedies for personal emotional struggle at any stage of life is to consider helping others.
+One way is volunteering, but another is bringing a new attitude to every interaction you have with people regardless of age.
 Avoid talking about yourself, but listen to others.
-Don’t worry so much about proving you’re still relevant.
+Don’t worry about proving you still matter.
 Think about what you can do for them.

-There are a lot of people willing to offer support to seniors, but seniors can give support as well as receive it.
+Many people are willing to offer support to older individuals, but seniors can give support as well as receive it.

 Senior centers are fine, but it’s also good to get out there and dive into the larger world.
 Join a club or organization where many of the members are younger.
 They may be patronizing toward you at first, but if you become a full participant, they’ll begin to recognize your value.

 Wait a minute, you might be thinking: shouldn’t that advice be for younger people in their dealings with us?
-Well, what do you call it when someone says, “Young people today are lazy and entitled, and they want a trophy for everything they do?”
+What do you call it when someone says, “Young people today are lazy and entitled, and they want a trophy for everything they do?”
 The fact is that seniors have a lot in common with millennials when it comes to age discrimination.
-Both groups struggle to be taken seriously even though both generations are made up of individuals who have much to offer.
+Both groups struggle to be taken seriously even though both generations consist of individuals who have much to offer.
 Approach any age group with an open mind.

-You’ve made it this far and you’ve done some things in life.
+You’ve made it this far and done many things in life.
 Maybe you’ve raised a family.
 Your children still need your love, but they no longer need you to take care of their every need.
-That’s good.
-If your workplace gets along fine without you, maybe that’s because you helped make it that way.
-If your community is prosperous, one reason may be that you were a contributor to it.
+If your workplace manages without you, maybe it’s because you helped make it that way.
+If your community is prosperous, one reason may be that you were a contributor to that prosperity.

 9. Focus on Effort and Accept Results